Brazil Highway Robberies

-Interestingly enough, there have been parallels drawn between chocolate (along with other supermarket stock) and the drug traffickers of Brazil.
-The sale of stolen chocolate turns quite a profit with such small risks, that traffickers have broadened their horizons to fulltime merchandise theft.
-Consequently leaving dire consequences for the Brazilian consumer.
+The sale of stolen chocolate turns quite a profit with such small risks that traffickers have broadened their horizons to full-time merchandise theft.
+The increase in cargo theft has left dire outcomes for the Brazilian consumer.

 In brief, the War on Drugs in Brazil comes in the shape of Police Pacifying Units (UPP).
 Police forces dispatched to favelas to “end” the drug trade.
 So let us take a look at how exactly did drug traffickers turn to chocolate dealing?